instancio/instancio/website/docs/user-guide.md

     .generate(all(List.class), gen -> gen.collection().size(innerListSize))
     .create();
 ```

-Although the `all(List.class)` selector matches all the lists,
+In this case, `all(List.class)` matches all lists except the outer list,
-the root selector has higher precedence than other selectors.
+because `root()` selector has higher precedence than other selectors.

 ### Selector Precedence